trixi-framework/TrixiParticles.jl/paper/paper.md

 The latter case refers to the smoothed particle hydrodynamics (SPH) which is a method to discretize partial differential equations and is developed by [@Monaghan:1977] to simulate astrophysical applications and is currently widely used to simulate e.g. fluid and structural mechanics and even heat conduction problems.
 The former case refers e.g. to discrete element method (DEM) introduced by [@Cundall:1979] which models separate, discrete particles with rotational degrees of freedom.
 Typical applications include those involving discontinuous materials such as granular matter, bulk materials or powders.

-Numerical simulations such as computational fluid dynamics, structural mechanics, thermodynamics or magnetohydrodynamics are often simulated using mesh-based methods.
-A wide range of mature and powerful software is available for these simulations.
-However, in certain applications, these methods reach their limits or are not designed to solve these problems efficiently.
-This is where particle-based methods offer an alternative.

-The mesh-free formalism of the methods allows for easy preprocessing, making them particularly suitable for simulating complex geometries.
-This also facilitates the coupling of different single physics into a multiphysics system.

-TODO: Summary of the rest of the paper

-# Statement of need

 TrixiParticles.jl is an open-source numerical simulation framework for particle-based multiphysics simulations, implemented in Julia as part of the modern,